 Metal braces are the type of braces that most people think about when you bring up the subject of orthodontics.
-And while metal braces still use small metal brackets, improvements in technology have allowed orthodontists like Dr. David Markham to use the brackets and wires in a less obvious manner.
+And while metal braces still use small metal brackets, improvements in technology have allowed orthodontists like Dr. David Markham to use the brackets and wires in a more discreet way.